ipfs/ipfs-blog/src/_blog/announcing-the-second-ever-ipfs-camp.md

 ### **Featured tracks**

 This will be a decentralized event with multiple tracks and track leads.
 Most tracks will be half-day or full-day; a few others may extend longer.
-A few of the tracks that may be in store include:
+Here are a few of the tracks in store:

 * Implementations Showcase: Learn about exciting new implementations
 * Designing the next internet with IPFS: 201-level talks